 During the last eight quarters, the Company's net loss has ranged between \$7,488 and \$1,926.
 In the time period reflected, the largest losses are generally recorded in the second and third quarters each year due to the timing of option grants, which typically occur in the second quarter, and the Company's summer exploration programs at its Canadian projects, which occur during the third quarter.
-Comparatively high losses were also reported for Q4 2017 and Q1 2018 as related to the Company's initial drill program that was completed at its Huilacollo project in Peru.
+A comparatively high loss was also reported for Q1 2018 which is when the Company completed its initial drill program at its Huilacollo project in Peru.

-Management's Discussion and Analysis of Financial Condition and Results of Operations for the nine months ended September 30, 2019 (In thousands of Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis of Financial Condition and Results of Operations for the year ended December 31, 2019 (In thousands of Canadian dollars, unless otherwise noted)